 This article is aimed at the majority of teachers in secondary education , tertiary education and language schools, whose students will generally come into the second of these two categories.

-Developing students' reading skills is perhaps the most important job that English teachers undertake.
-Reading is fundamental to advancing students' understanding of a language and their familiarity with it, and the key to developing students' general reading skills is the study of written documents.
+While it may not be terribly fashionable to say so, developing students' reading skills is perhaps the most important job that English teachers undertake.
+Reading is fundamental to developing the skills of literacy, and it is fundamental to advancing students' understanding of a language and their familiarity with it.
+And it should come as no surprise that the key to developing students' general reading skills is the study of written documents.
 In addition, reading practice is also key to developing students' writing skills, their own ability to create written English that is coherent, unambiguous and grammatical.

 As with all learning tasks, best results are most likely to be achieved when the content being presented in the reading lesson matches the level, interests, and abilities of students.
 That ought to be glaringly obvious... but it is alarming to note the number of websites and English learning textbooks that overlook this.
 Presenting extracts from a novel by Charles Dickens in 19th century English, or a modern text with lots of poetic descriptions and obscure vocabulary, on the pretext of providing students with "authentic" texts, is not advisable in any classes below C1 level.... and even at C1 level, discretion is vital.
 A text written by an English speaker in simplified English for the benefit of language learners is no less authentic than a text written in scientific jargon for the benefit of nucelar scientists.
 Both are adapted to their readership, and both are authentic.
 "Authenticity" is not the reserve of literary texts or of texts from well-known newpapers.